whizzml/whizzml-sublime/README.md

 # WhizzML for SublimeText

-For now only sysntax higlighting, more to come.
+For now only syntax higlighting, more to come.
 Tested only in SublimeText 3, probably won't work in previous versions.

 ## Instalattion